Leading High Performing Remote Teams

 Over the past twenty years, women’s status in Japanese society has progressed on many fronts.
 In general, their voices are heard more, and they are thankfully no longer expected to walk behind men.
 There is also a somewhat greater degree of shared responsibility between genders, such as dropping off and picking up kids at daycare.

-And yet, just the other day, a Japan Times correspondent drew the same comparison as I did all those years ago, posting this on Twitter:
+And yet, in 2021, a Japan Times correspondent drew the same comparison as I did all those years ago, posting this on Twitter:

 Finding Incentives for Gender Equality